rofl0r/gdbpimp/README.md

   stepout functionality might require an additional dependency on `pycparser`.
 - nicer way to highlight the actual line in the codeview (optimally red bar over the entire line)
-- ability to select a single line in the locals view, which then shows additional details of the variable in a 1-line-high control.
 - menu
 - ability to customize size of controls